 How To Serve Pineapple chicken teriyaki

-You can serve this dish in a bowl over some rice or in a pineapple bowl, which makes it so fun and really pretty too.
+You can serve this dish in a bowl over some rice or in a pineapple bowl, which makes it so fun and really pretty too!
 Here is a quick video on how to make a pineapple bowl.

-My kids thought this was the coolest thing ever and it was way easier to cut than I thought is would be.
+My kids thought this was the coolest thing ever and it was way easier to cut than I thought it would be.
 Once you cut the pineapple and clean out the inside, then just fill it up with the stir fry.
 Yummy!